 The Syndicate's financial forecasts reflect the outcomes that the Directors consider reasonable, based on the information available at the date of signing these annual accounts.
 To assess the Syndicate's going concern the financial stability of the Syndicate was modelled for a period of at least 12 months and a number of sensitivity, stress and scenario tests were applied including the impacts of inflation including but not limited to loss costs, operating expenses and investment income.
 This assessment included, amongst other analysis, a best estimate forecast with a scenario analysis covering the impact of deterioration in loss events alongside pessimistic investment return scenarios.
 To further stress the financial stability of the Syndicate, additional scenario testing was performed.
-This testing included modelling the occurrence of a number of high severity loss events impacting the Syndicate's underwriting platforms in 2022.
 The testing identified that even under the more severe but plausible stress scenarios, the Syndicate had sufficient liquidity and solvency headroom.